ifandelse/writing/techpro/5 patterns to know for async/post.md

 * Many of these implementations provide event-emitting behaviors, with the intent that the API is on the prototype, or mixed-in as instance members, etc. However, many developers take these event-emitting libraries and create a singleton instance and use this instance as a generalized "emitter", so subjects no longer have the on/off/etc. calls themselves.
 When this happens, we are, in my opinion, leaving the observer pattern behind and we've begun to wander into the territory of messaging...

 #3.)
 Messaging
-Well, it turns out that [Jonathan Creamer]() found out Alex is with some friends playing Halo 4 and he's curious to hear how things are going.
+Well, it turns out that [Jonathan Creamer](http://freshbrewedcode.com/jonathancreamer/) found out Alex is watching some friends play Halo 4 and he's curious to hear how things are going.
 Only problem is, he has no idea how to get to my house and, in fact, doesn't want to leave his own house.
 So he calls Alex and asks to be notified whenever we win or lose, when we start a game, and when we earn a medal.
 Alex is now acting as a mediator, or broker.
 Jonathan isn't subscribing directly to me or Doug (in fact, he may not have any idea who's playing), instead he's told Alex what he's interested in, and Alex will relay any relevant information back to Jonathan, whether it comes from me, Doug or someone else.
 This is the essence of "messaging" in JavaScript.

 This is much like the Observer pattern, in that we have observers interested in events occuring - but we've introduced a third party to handle managing subscriptions and matching events (which we'll now refer to as messages) to the correct subscribers.
 There's some debate about the best pattern name to apply here, but here are some descriptions that can be legitimately argued:

-* [Mediator]() - "Communication between objects is encapsulated within a mediator.
+* [Mediator](http://en.wikipedia.org/wiki/Mediator_pattern) - "Communication between objects is encapsulated within a mediator.
 Objects no longer communicate directly with each other, but instead communicate through the mediator."
-* [Event Aggregator]() - "Channel events from multiple objects into a single object to simplify registration for clients."
+* [Event Aggregator](http://martinfowler.com/eaaDev/EventAggregator.html) - "Channel events from multiple objects into a single object to simplify registration for clients."
-* [Client-side Message Broker]() - "Receives messages from multiple destinations, determines the correct destination & routes the message."
+* [Client-side Message Broker](http://www.enterpriseintegrationpatterns.com/MessageBroker.html) - "Receives messages from multiple destinations, determines the correct destination & routes the message."

 <div style="margin-left:auto; margin-right:auto;text-align:center;">
     <div style="font-size:24pt;line-height:26pt;">Regardless of the actual pattern used,<br/> people still call it "PubSub".</div>